Run dynamic application security testing (DAST) on Polaris

 Each project name must be unique within the organization.

-6. In the Entry Point URL field, enter the base URL of the API you want to run a DAST test for.
+6. In the Entry Point URL field, enter the address of the API you want to test dynamically (maximum length: 255 characters).

-This must be the URL of an Internet-accessible, pre-production API that you have explicit permission to test.
-For example:
+• Specify the base URL of an Internet-accessible, pre-production API that you have explicit permission to test.
+For example: https://api.altoroj.tinfoilsecurity.com/v2

-9. Unless you want to define advanced scan settings, you can leave the Manually set up profile option selected.
+10. Unless you want to define advanced scan settings, leave Manually set up profile selected to use the default scan settings.

 Tip: The default DAST profile options are suitable for most use cases.
 If necessary, you can fine-tune your profile's settings later on.
 See Fine-tune a DAST profile for more information.